NC State vs. Louisville NCAA Football Odds, Plays and Insights | October 30, 2021

 Louisville Stats and Trends

-- Louisville has four wins against the spread in seven games this year.
+- Louisville has played seven games, with four wins against the spread.

-- This year, the Cardinals have won against the spread in each of their two games as an underdog of 7 points or more.
+- The Cardinals have always covered the spread this year when underdogs by 6.5 points or more.

-- Louisville's games this year have gone over the total in two out of six opportunities (33.3%).
+- Louisville's games this season have gone over the total in two out of six opportunities (33.3%).

-- Louisville is 4-2 against the spread and 4-3 overall in games when it records more than 16.7 points.
+- Louisville is 4-2 against the spread and 4-3 overall in games when it puts up more than 16.7 points.

-- Louisville is 4-2 against the spread and 4-3 overall when the team piles up more than 312.6 yards.
+- Louisville is 4-2 against the spread and 4-3 overall when the team totals over 312.6 yards.

-- The Cardinals have turned the ball over 11 times this season, three more turnovers than the Wolf Pack have forced (8).
+- This year the Cardinals have turned the ball over 11 times, three more than the Wolf Pack's takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.